What is Food Philosophy?

 //Celebrate and share your local farmers' produce with your friends and family, and photos of it on social media to spread the word

 //Support nutritional advocacy groups like the Weston A Price Foundation, Food Revolution Network, or Organic Consumers' Association.
-If you can't send money, spend time with local food organisations like here in the Okanagan we have the Fruit Tree Project, Soup Sisters/Broth Brothers or One Big Table.
+If you can't send money, spend time with local food organisations - here in the Okanagan we have Slow Food Okanagan, The Fruit Tree Project, Soup Sisters/Broth Brothers or One Big Table.

 As per our culture here at Lutz Nutrition, I believe you can find the root cause of issues with awareness of the body and picking traditional foods as the foundation of your health rather than the over-use of supplements.

 I believe there is a level of responsibility of personal development through dietary modifications.
 Self-improvement and self-development are ways we find and learn about ourselves and we can do this through food as well.